konsolebox/scripts/README.md

 The script is a tcpdump service starter and manager.
 It can also automatically delete files older than C days, and reduce the size of the main log file if it's already larger than N bytes.

+I wrote it back in 2010 for an LQ thread.
+Right now tcpdump already has most of its features.

 #### uuidfstab.bash